jonnyHeinonen/Rig-Rat/README.txt

 #----------------------------------------------------------------------------------------------------------------------------
 #
+# My vision for this project is to create a toolkit of commonly used rigging processes.
+Making the rigging features modular
+# and eventually building an animation toolkit with seamless compatibility.
+#
 # To use this toolkit -
 #
 # - Put the "RigRatToolkit" folder in your scripts folder, eg. \Documents\maya\2022\scripts